Palestinian National Security Forces

-The Palestinian National Security Forces (NSF; قوات الأمن الوطني الفلسطيني) are the paramilitary security forces of the Palestinian National Authority.
+The Palestinian National Security Forces (NSF; قوات الأمن الوطني الفلسطيني) are the paramilitary security forces of the State of Palestine.
 The name may either refer to all National Security Forces, including some special services but not including the Interior Security Forces, the Presidential Guard and General Intelligence, or refer to the main force within the National Security Forces.
-Since the signing of the Oslo Accords, these forces operate in areas controlled by the PNA.
+Since the signing of the Oslo Accords, these forces operate in areas controlled by the Palestinian National Authority.
 In 2003, the organizations were merged into the Palestinian Security Services.

 The Palestinian National Security Forces engage in various activities, including general law enforcement.
 A rough estimate of the total strength as of 2007 is 42,000 troops.
-As the Israeli-Palestinian conflict goes on, the security forces notably co-operate with other law enforcement agencies, such as arresting militant sub-groups and assisting the Israeli government with prosecuting those picked up.
+As the Israeli–Palestinian conflict goes on, the security forces notably co-operate with other law enforcement agencies, such as arresting militant sub-groups and assisting the Israeli government with prosecuting those picked up.
 According to The Jerusalem Post, "In the past, Palestinian security forces have released arrested terrorists and then quietly tipped off Israel to mitigate internal public criticism against handing over Palestinians to Israel."

 Background

 As part of the Oslo Accords, the Palestinian National Authority (PNA) was authorized to recruit and train a police force with paramilitary capabilities, but was not permitted to have a military force.
 Several bilateral agreements between the PNA and Israel regulate the size of the force, its structure, armament, and composition.
 The agreements provide Israel with the right to review potential recruits and withhold approval of those with a terrorist background.
 They were not enforced, however, with the result that the actual size and equipment of the force in 2002 exceeded what was permitted.

 Initially, Yasser Arafat set up a string of 14 overlapping and often competing security forces, each one controlled by a rival political or former guerrilla chieftain, but all of them ultimately loyal to him and his Fatah party.
 After Hamas had established a PNA government in March 2006, it formed its own security service, the Executive Force, headed by Jamal Abu Samhadana, who was killed by Israel three months later.